A budgeting and saving app designed for females who are new into personal finance management

 (The above thoughts are not exhaustive but rather representative of what I found most important)

-Problem 1: What are the real problems the MVA faces when they manage their finances?
+Uncovering users' problems: What are the real problems the MVA faces when they manage their finances?

 I contacted fifteen people who seemed fitting as interviewees.
 Three out of seven who fit the profile were willing to do the interview.

 They were not familiar with personal finance management